RetroDECK/ES-DE/USERGUIDE-DEV.md

 Also note that there are no prebuilt packages for the Raspberry Pi, so you will need to compile ES-DE yourself.
 Fortunately this is easy to do and the process is documented [here](INSTALL-DEV.md#building-on-unix).

 The Raspberry Pi 4/400 is the minimum recommended version and earlier boards have not been tested.
-The GPU memory should be set to at least 256 MiB using `raspi-config` and the GL driver must be set to `GL (Fake KMS)` or the performance will be horrible.
-On Raspberry Pi OS 11 the KMS option is enabled by default.

 In general, 720p works fine with the RPi 4, and 1080p is tolerable but not really a nice and smooth experience.
 Due to the relative weakness of the Rasperry Pi GPU, the video scanline rendering options for the screensaver and media viewer have been disabled.
 These options can be re-enabled via the menu if you don't mind lower video framerates.